btnguyen2k/go-module-template/README.md

 ## Contributing & Support

 Feel free to create [pull requests](https://github.com/btnguyen2k/go-module-template/pulls) or [issues](https://github.com/btnguyen2k/go-module-template/issues) to report bugs or suggest new features.
-If you find this project useful, please start it.
+If you find this project useful, please star it.